Indra9555/ConnectHub/README.md

 # 📄 License

-This project is developed for educational and portfolio purposes.
+This project is developed for learning, portfolio, and educational purposes.

 ---